Menu

 If you’re planning to visit Grand Manan Island, know that sometimes getting to the island in the winter can be trickier than during other seasons due to high winds and swells.
 The ferry crossing from Blacks Harbour to North Head and vice versa can be canceled due to weather factors, so always have a backup plan and bring enough medication or clothing in case you need to extend your stay.

 Off-season on Grand Manan also means fewer restaurant options and places to stay.
-A few of my go-to spots this time of year include the Seaquel Restaurant and Post Office Pizza in North Head, High Seas Convenience in Seal Cove, and Newton’s Mercantile & Cafe for treats and fancy coffees.
+A few of my go-to spots this time of year include the Seaquel Restaurant and Post Office Pizza in North Head, and High Seas Convenience in Seal Cove.
 Mere’s Cafe is also a great spot for early morning coffee, delicious salads, and sandwiches to go!

-Lastly, if you’re planning to visit Campbello Island in the winter or spring, the ferry from Deer Island to Campobello Island is privately owned by East Coast Ferries, and it does not run daily during the off-season from October through June.
-An updated schedule is available on their Facebook Page, but please be mindful that the schedule is weather-permitting and subject to change without notice.
-If you are planning to take the ferry, make sure to bring extra of everything you might need and/or your passport so you can return through the US if needed.
+Lastly, if you’re planning to visit Campobello Island in the winter or spring, the ferry from Deer Island to Campobello Island is privately owned by East Coast Ferries and it does not currently operate during the winter and spring.
+If you are planning to visit Campobello Island during the winter, you will have to travel through the US so make sure to bring your passport and everything you might need to cross the border.

 There you have it – friends!